cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 1. Elaborate on Data/Variables annotator.
     1. Add a data field to the Variables tab.
     1. Download the trial of Analytica on a Windows laptop and see how they annotate datasets and variables.
-    1. Figufre out how to persist valence information.
+    1. Figure out how to persist valence information.
 1. Insights menu.
-    1. Implement an FX interface for the Markov checker for the Insignts menu.
+    1. Implement an FX interface for the Markov checker for the Insights menu.
     1. Implement graph and data summaries for the Insights menu.
-    1. Add graph comparisons to the Insignts menu.
+    1. Add graph comparisons to the Insights menu.
 1. Graph Viewer
     1. Make the graph viewer selectable.
     1. Rubberband selection.
 1. Games
-    1. Make PC and d-separation gamffes.
+    1. Make PC and d-separation games.
     1. Save and load games to the directory.
 (As graphs, I guess.)
-1. Add model estimation for lieear and multinomial.
+1. Add model estimation for linear and multinomial.
 1. Keep track of parents and children for each component in the session.
 1. Adding in annotations to list all Tetrad algorithms and sort them by type, and display information about each algorithm.